Value investors want to buy stocks for less than they're worth. If you could buy $100 bills for $80, wouldn't you do so as often as possible?

 How to find value stocks to invest in

 The point of value investing is to find companies trading at a discount to their intrinsic value, with the idea that they'll be likely to outperform the overall stock market over time.
-Unfortunately, finding stocks that trade for less than they are truly worth is easier said than done.
-After all, if it were easy to buy $1.00 for $0.80 over and over, everyone would be rich.
+However, finding stocks that are undervalued is easier said than done.

-That said, here are three of the best metrics to keep in your toolkit as you search for hidden bargains:
+That said, here are three of the best metrics to keep in your toolkit as you search for a bargain:

-- P/E ratio: This is the best-known stock-valuation metric, and for a good reason.
-The price-to-earnings or P/E ratio can be a very useful tool for comparing valuations of companies in the same industry.
-To calculate it, simply divide a company's stock price by its last 12 months of earnings.
+- P/E ratio: This is the best-known stock valuation metric -- and for a good reason.
+The price-to-earnings, or P/E, ratio can be a very useful tool for comparing valuations of companies in the same industry.
+To calculate it, simply divide a company's stock price by its past 12 months of earnings.

 Don't underestimate the power of value stocks

 While they might not be quite as thrilling as their growth stock counterparts, it's important to realize that value stocks can have just as much long-term potential as growth stocks, if not more.
-After all, a $1,000 investment in Berkshire Hathaway in 1964 would be worth more than $27 million today.
-Finding companies that trade for less than they are truly worth is a time-tested investment style that can pay off tremendously well.
+After all, a $1,000 investment in Berkshire Hathaway at the beginning of 1965 would be worth more than $28 million today.
+Finding companies that trade for less than they are truly worth is a time-tested investment style that can pay off tremendously.